 The History of Basketball's Arrival in Indonesia

 The history of basketball in Indonesia began in the 1920s, when Chinese immigrants brought the sport to their homeland.
-They established Chinese-Indonesian schools in major cities like Jakarta, Surabaya, Bandung, Semarang, Yogyakarta, and Medan, where basketball became a compulsory sport for students.
-Each school was equipped with a basketball court, and the best players often came from these communities.
+They established Chinese-speaking schools in major cities like Jakarta, Surabaya, Bandung, Semarang, Yogyakarta, and Medan, where basketball became a compulsory sport for students.

-In 1982, Perbasi (Indonesian Basketball Association) launched the National League with the Kobatama competition, which later evolved into the Indonesian Basketball League (IBL) in 2003.
-This league provides a platform for talented players to compete and develop their professional careers.
-Over time, basketball has grown in popularity among Indonesians, with the emergence of more local clubs and tournaments across the region.
+In 1982, Perbasi started the National League with the Kobatama competition, which later evolved into the Indonesian Basketball League (IBL) in 2003.
+This league became a platform for talented players to compete and develop their professional careers.

 The Development of Basketball Organizations in Indonesia